 New York City’s restaurant landscape ranges from high-end dining establishments to quick-service restaurants and niche eateries.
 Because competition is intense, identifying your niche is essential.
 Consider what cuisine you will offer, what dining experience you want to create, and who your target customers will be.

 Monitoring dining trends also helps position your restaurant for success.
-Many New York diners prioritize sustainability, locally sourced ingredients, and plant-based menu options.
+Many New York diners prioritize sustainability, locally sourced ingredients, convenient online ordering, and plant-based menu options.
 Keeping up with these trends allows you to design a concept that resonates with modern diners.

 Navigating Restaurant Permits and Licensing